pjlsergeant/metacpan-travis-env/README.md

 # metacpan-travis-env
-Experimental work with building MetaCPAN Vagrant boxes with TravisCI
+Experimental work with building MetaCPAN Vagrant boxes with TravisCI.